UK Wife Carrying Race

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The course is an out-and-back route of 380 m that includes a steady 15 m ascent of The Nower in Dorking.
-Obstacles and water hazards are included.
-The race is run with a single start and the first pair over the line is the winner.
-Carriers may be male or female and the person carried must be human, alive and at least 18 years old.
-There is a weigh-in before the race: anyone carried must weigh at least 50 kg or wear added weight in a rucksack.
-All those carried must wear a helmet.
-Recognised holds may be used, including bridal carry, piggy-back, shoulder-ride, fireman’s carry, the Estonian hold and the Dorking hold.
-Competitors are expected to wear fancy dress.
-Novelty prizes are awarded in several categories.
+Entrants follow a set of published rules.
+Carriers may be male or female and those carried must be human, alive and at least 18 years old.
+There is a weigh in before the start; all carried participants must weigh at least 50 kg or wear added weight in a rucksack.
+All carried competitors must wear a helmet.
+Obstacles and water hazards are included and spectators may staff a Splash Zone on the return leg.
+A range of recognised holds may be used, including bridal carry, piggy back, shoulder ride, fireman’s carry, the Estonian hold and the Dorking hold.
+Fancy dress is expected and novelty prizes are awarded.